clinical-biomarkers/biomarker-frontend/server-installation.md

 ## Installation phases
 * **During Development phase:**
-  Production and Beta have the code from the last version branch.
-Test has the code from the master.
+  Production have the code from the biomarker_prod branch.
+Dev has the code from the master.

 * **During Test phase:**
-  Production has the code from the last version branch.
-Test and Beta have the code from the master.
+  Production has the code from the biomarker_prod branch.
+Dev have the code from the master.

 * **Release:**
-  A new branch is created.
-Production and Beta get the code from the branch.
-Test remains master.
+  biomarker_prod is used.
+Production get the code from the branch.
+Dev remains master.